BCAAs Vs. Creatine

 A potential dosing strategy when taking the two supplements could be consuming BCAAs before your session to provide amino acids into the bloodstream to decrease muscle damage and soreness.

 This will be followed by consuming your creatine supplement after you train to help refuel creatine stores and prepare for your next training session.
-And here are your 5 great options of creatine for women

 Doing so can create a powerful combination of fueling for training, providing additional resources for the body to recover, and mitigating adverse effects of exercise, such as muscle breakdown and soreness.
 (1,2,3,4,5)